 Keefe is an advocate for treatment and recovery not just because he sees it every day in the lives of other first responders.
 He, too, has personally experienced how treatment could help him resolve trauma and ultimately recover.
 In these ways, “normal life” is most definitely possible after trauma.

 Don’t let unresolved trauma ruin another day of your life.
 Reach out to our caring counselors, who are available 24/7 to take your call.
-They can advise you about whether FHE’s specialized Shatterproof program or another of our treatment programs would be best for you.
+They can advise you about whether our specialized Shatterproof FHE Health program or another of our treatment programs would be best for you.